Labfox/Cours/docs/english/main.md

 When was it ?
 When the attack took place
 How did you feel ?
 Like nothing happened

+1) Let's recap some survivors' testimonies of 9/11

+The first speaker is a woman who was living in New York at the time of the events and her dad worked in Manhattan.
+She remembers she was at school and the teacher asked them to sit down and watch tv.

+She was terrified and she couldn't believe what she saw.
+Her mum was crying as she went back home.

+2) Grammar sopts:

+* Agir sur quelqu'un avec la proposition infinitive=

+Verbe d'action sur quelqu'un (ask / tell / encourage ...) + PRONOM COMPLEMENT (me/you/him/her/us/you/them) + TO + BASE VERVALE

+EX: He asked her to sit down.
+He wants her to watch the news on TV.

+1. Make so the internet doesn't break
+2. I would like my mother to stop harassing me on grades (not really true, but used to be)

+## Exercices prétérit
+### 2

+1. that he watched the TV when you called
+2. That yo were tirerd yesterday when your friends came
+3. that your mom met your professor in the supermarket

+### 3

+1. What have you saw at Marks&Spencer's this morning ?
+2. Why didn't you bough that tee-shirt ?
+3. When did you went to China ?
+4. Where did youu went after the cinema ?
+5. Where did you met your boss ?

+### 4

+## 2) Emploi du Past Continuous (or progressive) (was/were ing)

+* **Le Past Continuous s'emploie pour indiquer qu'une action était en cours à un moment du passé.
+Il se traduit généralement par l'imparfait en français:**

+_"What were you doing at eight o'clock yesterday evening?"
+"I was watching TV."
+"Que faisiez-vous hier soir à huit heures ?"
+"He regardais la télé"._

+* **Il s'emploie fréquement en contraste avec le prétérit simple.
+Le prétérit continu désigne alors une action qui était en cours en constraste avec le prétérit simple qui désigne un fait nouveau qui s'est produit:**

 V1:
 ```
 Hello !
 What do you wanna do ?